emilylakic/vimeo-cues/README.md

 - The messages should be displayed as an overlay on the player itself.
 - Only use vanilla javascript and please write all your own CSS.
 - Avoid using cue point related player API methods (`addCuePoint`, `removeCuePoint`, `getCuePoints`).
-- Ensure code is well documented
+- Ensure code is well documented.

 ## Resources